 Ming-sho Ho is a professor of sociology at the National Taiwan University.
 He researches social movements, labor, and environmental issues.
 He has written extensively on Taiwan’s civil society and related issues in Taiwan’s media.
 Ho is also a nonresident fellow in the China Policy School of the University of Nottingham since 2016, and a Harvard-Yenching Institute scholar from 2018 to 2019.
 Previously, Ho was a Fulbright scholar at New York University from 2004 to 2005.

-Arthur Larok is the country director of ActionAid Uganda, a member of ActionAid International, a global federation operating in 47 countries around the world, and co-chair of ActionAid’s global Working Group on Shrinking Civic and Political Space.
-He is also vice chair of the National NGO Forum, the largest NGO platform in Uganda.
-Until July 2017, he is a Reagan-Fascell democracy fellow at the National Endowment for Democracy in Washington, DC.
+Arthur Larok is the federation development director of ActionAid International, a global federation operating in 47 countries around the world, and co-chair of ActionAid’s global Working Group on Shrinking Civic and Political Space.
+Until December 2017, he was the chair of the National NGO Forum, the largest NGO platform in Uganda.
+He was also a Reagan-Fascell democracy fellow at the National Endowment for Democracy in Washington, DC until July 2017.

-Larok is civil society activist with a passion for good governance and justice.
-In 2010, he initiated a citizens’ manifesto process that has since become a reference for work on political accountability.
+Larok is a civil society activist with a passion for good governance and justice.
+In 2010, he initiated a citizens’ manifesto process that has since become a reference for work on political accountability in Uganda.
 In 2012, with other activists, he formed the Black Monday Movement, a citizen campaign against corruption in Uganda.
-He has written on space for civil society, corruption, democratization, and related fields.
-He holds a bachelor’s degree in political science from Makerere University in Uganda and a master’s degree in governance and development from the Institute of Development Studies in the UK.
+He has written on space for civil society, corruption, and democratization.
+Larok holds a bachelor’s degree in political science from Makerere University in Uganda, and a master’s degree in governance and development from the Institute of Development Studies in the UK.

 Vijayan MJ is an activist and analyst based in New Delhi, India.
 Since 2011, he has been the general secretary of the Programme for Social Action.
 He writes for several Malayalam, English, and Hindi media outlets and for international, national, and vernacular journals on a variety of issues ranging from environmental and human rights issues to political topics.
 Formerly, he was the coordinator of the Delhi Forum and the Other Media and the executive secretary of the Pakistan-India Peoples’ Forum for Peace and Democracy.
 He also serves on the executive bodies and governing boards of many research, advocacy, and policy institutions, and is closely associated with many citizen platforms for justice, peace, and human rights.